tsepangching/hackintosh-thinkpad-r14/README.md

 Donate

+Donating to this project is OPTIONAL.
-If the project is helpful to you, but you can reward me if you want.  you can do that using QR codest. thanks!
+However, if you would like to buy me a coffee, you can do that using QR codes (WechatPay or Alipay).

 ![2EB2F517-62EA-4565-8B27-03E7594EAE0F](https://user-images.githubusercontent.com/107168177/173000131-5eca2d4e-7d69-4415-b402-8941b934df2a.png)